VIN: Rob Walker's first Mercedes-Benz W198 300 SL Gullwing chassis 198.040.4500141

 The steel-bodied Gullwing was delivered on January 31st 1954 to Mercedes-Benz distributor, Woking Motors.
 Rob Walker collected the car that day and returned to his home in Nunney, Somerset.

 How long Rob Walker retained chassis ‘141’ is unclear.
-However, it is unlikely to have been more than a few months because, by mid 1955, Walker was in possession of a second Gullwing, this time a white alloy-bodied example (chassis 198.043.5500840).
+However, it is unlikely to have been little more than a year because, by early 1956, Walker was in possession of a second Gullwing, this time a white alloy-bodied example (chassis 198.043.5500840).

 Text copyright: Supercar Nostalgia